bincrypto/tyro-login/README.md

 'verification' => [
     'expire' => env('TYRO_LOGIN_VERIFICATION_EXPIRE', 60), // Token expires in 60 minutes
 ],

+'redirects' => [
+    'after_email_verification' => env('TYRO_LOGIN_REDIRECT_AFTER_EMAIL_VERIFICATION', '/login'),
+],
 ```

 **How it works:**
 1. User registers - Redirected to verification notice page
 2. Verification URL is logged to Laravel logs and error_log (for development)
-3. User clicks the link - Email is verified and user is logged in
+3. User clicks the link - Email is verified and user is redirected to login page
 4. Users can request a new verification email from the notice page
+5. If user tries to login with unverified email, they see "Email Not Verified" page

 **For Development:** The verification URL is printed to your Laravel logs and error_log, so you can easily test without setting up email.